-FACULTY MEMBER STRENGTHS: This feedback should focus on ways that the faculty member was most successful in course organization, teaching methods, instructional delivery, student engagement, classroom culture, etc.:

-AREAS FOR IMPROVEMENT: This feedback should focus on ways for the faculty member to improve course organization, teaching methods, instructional delivery, student engagement, classroom culture, etc.:

-POSTMEETING: Verification that the observation form and suggestions have been read and discussed.

-Observer's Signature: Date: Faculty Signature: Date:

-(Signature indicates only that this form has been reviewed, and does not indicate agreement with its contents by the instructor.)
+FACULTY MEMBER STRENGTHS: This feed was most successful in course organization, teaching lback should focus on ways that the faculty member engagement, classroom culture, etc.: ng memous, mstructional derivery, student AREAS FOR IMPROVEMENT: This feedback improve course organization, teaching methods, in culture, etc.: should focus on ways for the faculty member to astructional delivery, student engagement, classroom POSTMEETING: Verification that the observation discussed. on form and suggestions have been read and Observer's Signature: Date: Faculty Signature: Date: (Signature indicates only that this form has been review instructor.) ved, and does not indicate agreement with its contents by the